lisongxu/CSCE156-Lab-Java-Intro/readme.md

 <img src="images/GradeScope-1-Lab1.png" alt="Canvas Lab1" width="50%"/>
 </p>

 2. Drag and Drop only the following file located in your Eclipse workspace.
-Then click the "Upload" button.
-Do not upload any other files.
+Then click the "Upload" button. **Do not upload any other files**.

-* `Statistics.java`: You do not need to make any changes to this file, as this lab just shows you how GradeScope works.
+* **`Statistics.java`**: You do not need to make any changes to this file, as this lab just shows you how GradeScope works.

 <p align="center">
 <img src="images/GradeScope-2-Upload.png" alt="GradeScope Upload" width="50%"/>